microsoft/language-server-protocol/_specifications/specification-3-15.md

 The go to type definition request is sent from the client to the server to resolve the type definition location of a symbol at a given text document position.

-The result type [`LocationLink`](#locationLink)[] got introduce with version 3.14.0 and depends in the corresponding client capability `textDocument.typeDefinition.linkSupport`.
+The result type [`LocationLink`](#locationLink)[] got introduced with version 3.14.0 and depends on the corresponding client capability `textDocument.typeDefinition.linkSupport`.

 _Client Capability_:
 * property name (optional): `textDocument.typeDefinition`
-* property type: `DefinitionClientCapabilities` defined as follows:
+* property type: `TypeDefinitionClientCapabilities` defined as follows:

 ```typescript
 export interface TypeDefinitionClientCapabilities {